Allusive, Elusive vs Illusive: Difference and Comparison

 The adjective version of the term ‘Elusive,’ on the other hand, indicates shrugging off someone who can follow or flee from anything.

 “The restaurant menu was so allusive that it contained photographs of food on every page,” says one line formed with elusive.
-Anything miraculous is generally referred to by this term.
+Anything miraculous is referred to by this term.

-Those maladies or matters, which are hard to understand, are generally referred to with the help of the word elusive.
+Those maladies or matters, which are hard to understand, are referred to with the help of the word elusive.
 The word “allusive” is frequently misunderstood and replaced with “elusive.”
 However, the meanings of the words and how they are used differently.

 elusive